ShahnurIslam/Shan-data-scientist-to-be/_posts/2017-06-03-[Mini-Post]Pip-install.md

 I will get back to the SQL posts but thought I would post something that could be useful to others.
 If you want to use Python for Data Science you will need additional python libraries.

-I don't have a huge understanding of command line functions and I found it a bit difficult to find a step by step guide on how to install python libraries
+I don't have a huge understanding of command line functions and I found it a bit difficult to find a step by step guide on how to install python libraries .

+My wife(the doctor) thought that PIP was something else medical related from a scandal a few years ago.
+I won't mention it here as I'm trying to keep this blog proffessional but it has nothing to do with that.

 **The basic idea is we're telling the command line to run the program 'pip' and tell it to install the python library you desire.**

 Let's run through an example, I use a windows machine so that's the example I'm going to use.